PotatoFi/potatofi.github.io/_posts/2025-06-21-pebble-classic-battery-replacement.md

 4. Use a pair of flush cutters or scissors to cut the battery flex cable, then remove the battery.

 5. Use a plastic spudger to pop up the flex cable connector, which is located near the haptic motor.
+Optionally, you can also bend the antenna part of the flex cable up and out of the way; it uses a simple spring-loaded connection.

 6. Next, you'll need to remove the inner assembly, which consists a flex cable around the outside, a plastic frame, the PCB, and the backlight diffuser.
 Flexing it inwards at various points will help release the 5 or 6 clips, which is easier with the battery removed.
 Use a pointed spudger or plastic tool between the watch body and inner assembly to release the clips and work it out.     _Note: This differs from Paul's video quite a bit; he pries it out with a metal tool from the bottom.
 I did this with another watch but I just don't love it as a strategy.
 I need to do my clip-release method on another watch to make sure it works._